JLGGG/ST-Hsm-Zephyr-Cpp/README.md

 ----

 ### Description:
-This project aims to implement an HSM on an ST MCU and eventually adapt Federated Learning (FL) to run on it.
+This project aims to implement an HSM on an ST MCU.
 The HSM provides a secure environment for storing key pairs and offering cryptographic libraries.
-FL is designed to utilize the HSM to protect local data during decentralized training.
-Therefore, the roadmap below outlines the necessary steps to achieve these goals.
+The roadmap below outlines the steps.

 ---